 The City Commission is seeking an outstanding leader and manager with a demonstrated track record of achievement.
 The individual will be a consensus and a team builder - someone who knows how to balance competing points of view, to find common interests and to bring people to consensus.
 As noted, the elected officials all want what is best for the community - the trick is to get people to agree on how to do that and then to get it done.
+It will also be important to develop strategies that communicate clearly to the residents how projects will benefit the community as a whole and them in particular.
+Great ideas can, after all, fail in the court of public opinion if the voters do not understand how the idea will enhance the community.
 He/she will realize that giving the credit to others is often the best way to get things done.
 The Commission wants someone to work with it as a partner, a supporter and a trusted advisor.
 The individual will insure all the Commissioners have the same information at the same time and that there will be no surprises.

 At the same time, the ideal candidate will recognize that community support is important in the City's decisions.
-He/ she will act as a spokesperson, presenting the Commission's plans to the community and obtaining feedback.
+He/she will act as a spokesperson, presenting the Commission's plans to the community and obtaining feedback.
 The individual will recognize that no one has a monopoly on knowledge, that input is important and that the diversity of opinions citizens bring will only make the projects and programs better.
 As such, he/she will be approachable, receptive, open, honest and transparent.
 The manager will have excellent communications skills and know how to relate to a wide variety of groups.
 In other words, he/she will know how to speak both "Northern" and "Southern" and how to bridge divides.